airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 npm start
 ```

-When started successfully, you will see something like:
+If started successfully, you will see something like:
 ```shell
 Building Zigbee2MQTT... (initial build), finished Zigbee2MQTT:info  2022-07-29 14:36:36: Logging to console and directory: '/opt/zigbee2mqtt/data/log/2022-07-29.14-36-36' filename: log.txt